 - Brent Look-Alike Crude: There is no specific reasoning given behind the name of these contracts, but one can simply assume that it refers to the fact that Brent and WTI are relatively close in overall makeup, despite being two different commodities.
 These futures, utilizing the symbol BZ, represent 1,000 barrels and are quoted in U.S. dollars and cents.
-The contracts trade in all 12 months of the calendar year and currently extend out to December of 2019, giving investors a wide timeline to choose from.
+The contracts trade in all 12 months of the calendar year and extend out many years, giving investors a wide timeline.
 Also note that these contracts are optionable for those looking to make a more speculative bet [see also Brent Crude vs. WTI: The Best Performing Commodity].

 - Brent Crude Oil Penultimate Financial Futures: Rather than facing physical settlement, these contracts pay out a financial sum upon maturity.
-Similar to BZ, these contracts are offered all 12 months and also extend to the end of 2019.
-Trading under the ticker BB, these futures also represent 1,000 barrels of Brent and also come with the optionable tag.
-It should be noted, however, that BB is considerably less popular than BZ, giving it a lower liquidity which may ward off some investors.
+Similar to BZ, these contracts are offered in all 12 months and also extend to many years down the road.
+Trading under the ticker BB, these futures represent 1,000 barrels of Brent and also come with the optionable tag.
+It should be noted, however, that BB is considerably less popular than BZ, giving it a lower liquidity that may ward off some investors.

 Intercontinental Exchange (ICE)

 The Interncontinental Exchange is intended to give investors a more global exposure to their favorite commodities.
 In fact, the futures offered on the NYMEX are simply based on those on the ICE.
-Below are the two Brent options offered by this massive exchange [see also Warning: Ignore Bill Gross’ Hard Money Prediction At Your Own Risk].
+Below are the two Brent options offered by this massive exchange.

 - Brent Crude Futures: The standard contract from the ICE, investors can opt for physical delivery or a cash settlement upon expiration.
-Contracts are listed in consecutive months to the December 2016 contract, inclusive.
-In addition, 6 contract months comprising of June and December contracts will be listed for the three subsequent calendar years up to and including 2019.
-The contracts are made up of 1,000 barrels (42,000 gallons if you are interested) and trade under the symbol B. Again, like the two aforementioned contracts, you can also trade options on B.
+Contracts are listed in consecutive months.
+In addition, six contract months (June and December contracts) will be listed for the three subsequent calendar years.
+The contracts are made up of 1,000 barrels (42,000 gallons) and trade under the symbol B. Again, like the two aforementioned contracts, you can also trade options on B.

-- Brent NX Futures: These contracts were introduced at the end of 2011 and are intended to reflect ongoing developments in the physical market to a 25 day basis.
+- Brent NX Futures: These contracts were introduced at the end of 2011 and are intended to reflect ongoing developments in the physical market to a 25-day basis.
 According to its fact sheet, these contracts align “the futures market with the cash ‘BFOE’ (Brent-Forties-Oseberg-Ekofisk) forward and Dated Brent market.”
-Contracts are listed in an identical manner through December 2019 and utilize the ticker BNX.
+Contracts are listed in an identical manner, years in advance, and utilize the ticker BNX.
 Option trading is also available for these unique contracts [see also Doomsday Special: 7 Hard Asset Investments You Can Hold in Your Hand].